vqun/mochine/README.md

 # mochine
-Mock engine: used to generate testing data.
+Mock engine: a generator for simulating data. mochine could help simulate the data you describe.

 # Install
 ## in npm